AdrianaCaetano/MasterProject/README.md

 ## Carpool Automated Tool

-Program written in Python using VS Code.
-Requirements.txt has all dependencies
+Program written in Python using VS Code, the file 'requirements.txt' has all dependencies

+PS: Base graph file was too big to upload.
+Create it using the google colab and save it into carpool/project/media to run program